wzieba/til/Tools/karabiner-elements-config.md

 # Karabiner Elements config

+## Update 15.09.2020

+Goku supports only `Complex modifications` for Karabiner. `Complex modifications` work pretty bad, specially for single-key mappers.
+E.g. after `left cmd` -> `left option` and `left option` -> `left cmd` modification, pressing (in following order) `left option + left ctrl` gave `left ctrl + left option` combination, but pressing `left ctrl + left option` was logging... `left command + left option` which made no sense.

+After strugling for some time with finding any decent solution, I gave up on that and created `simple modifications` in Karabiner GUI.

+## Old post

 Karabiner Elements is keyboard customizer.
 Its generated from GUI config file is (`karabiner.json`) terrible:
 1. It creates new file every time (so it's impossible to keep it in dotfile repo based on symlinks
 1. It's very difficult to read - a lot of boilerplate and hard-to-follow structure